marxtrader/alexa-study-skill/README.md

 This will run the api server which will take the form values and post them to the webdev table on the mysql database.

+####Todo's html
+  Reset form after submission
+  set status to 'success' after submission replace this panel with statistics on current database

+####Todo's Alexa
+  write a function that will return a random fact capture the device id keep track of correct responses.